espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Staggering Blow.md

 * * *

 You've trained your megafauna companion to stagger its enemies, impeding their ability to fight back.
 You [[Command an Animal]] to order your megafauna companion to spend both its actions making a single, powerful Strike.
-The attack deals an extra die of weapon damage, and if the attack hits and deals damage, the target is [[Slowed]] until the end of its next turn.
+The attack deals an extra die of weapon damage, and if the attack hits and deals damage, the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]] until the end of its next turn.